JoePedroza/UT-VIRT_DATA-GROUP-6-Project/README.md

 ## Dashboard

-- Description of the tool(s) that will be used to create final dashboard.
+- See our storyboard on Google Slides Presentation
-- Storyboard on Google Slide(s)
+- Chekcout the in-progress dashboard at the following link: https://ut-covid-project.herokuapp.com/
-- Description of interactive element(s)
+- Below is the description of the dashboards interactive element(s)

-See our in-progress dashboard at the following link: https://ut-covid-project.herokuapp.com/
+### Description of the tool(s) that will be used to create final dashboard.

 ### Python: Getting Started